|Copyright 2002-2018. All Rights Reserved. Eagle Seed Company.

 SIU; LSU; Noble Foundation; Ardmore, OK

-plant rotein content was 36%.
-The beans were
+in length.
+Whole plant protein content was 36%.
+The beans

 Southern Illinois University